Hinkley Point C nuclear power station: Cost to consumers

+Areva, the EPR's designer, estimated in 2006 that electricity could be produced at a price of £24 per MWh.

 EDF has negotiated a guaranteed fixed price – a "strike price" – for electricity from Hinkley Point C under a government sanctioned Contract for difference (CfD).
-The price is £92.50/MWh (in 2012 prices), which will be adjusted (linked to inflation – £106/MWh in 2021) during the construction period and over the subsequent 35 years tariff period.
+The price is £92.50/MWh (in 2012 prices), which will be adjusted (linked to inflation – £128/MWh in 2022) during the construction period and over the subsequent 35 years tariff period.
 The base strike price could fall to £89.50/MWh if a new plant at Sizewell is also approved.
-High consumer prices for energy will hit the poorest consumers hardest according to the Public Accounts Committee.

 In 2022, EDF sought to change the contract to maintain the 35 years tariff period should full operation start after May 2029, which triggers the start of the period regardless of operation status.
 EDF argued the COVID-19 crisis was a force majeure event, justifying the change.

 In July 2016, the National Audit Office estimated that due to falling energy costs, the additional cost to consumers of 'future top-up payments under the proposed CfD for Hinkley Point C had increased from £6.1 billion in October 2013, when the strike price was agreed, to £29.7 billion'.
 In July 2017, this estimate rose to £50 billion, or 'more than eight times the 2013 estimate'.

+Criticism

 Research carried out by Imperial College Business School argues that no new nuclear power plants would be built in the UK without government intervention.
 Some pro-nuclear groups have also said that the 'strike price of Hinkley Point C is too high'.

 In December 2013, Jim Ratcliffe, the chairman and CEO of Ineos said he had recently agreed to purchase nuclear power in France at £37.94 (€45) per MWh and warned of the Hinkley Point C project: "Forget it.
 Nobody in manufacturing is going to go near £95 per MWh".
-Also in December 2013, the chairman of Voimaosakeyhtiö SF described the Hinkley Point C "strike price" as 'very high', saying 'subsidies will drive prices up, as everyone will try to get as high a price as possible.
+Also in December 2013, the chairman of Voimaosakeyhtiö SF described the Hinkley Point C strike price as 'very high', saying 'subsidies will drive prices up, as everyone will try to get as high a price as possible.
 Fennovoima (Hanhikivi) will be built without any subsidies, now or ever'.

-A 2014, Agora Energiewende study found that new wind and solar generation is up to 50% cheaper than new nuclear, based on what they described as a conservative comparison of current feed-in tariffs in Germany with the agreed strike price for Hinkley Point C. The study does not actually compare UK strike prices for wind and solar energy sources with the proposed UK strike price for nuclear energy, and it ignores a number of external and integration costs, including all costs of grid upgrades expected for wind, solar, and gas sources, and for wind and solar specifically, both the expected future reductions in cost for these sources and most of the increased integration costs for variable energy resources.